grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 CertificateVerify
 : This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its certificate.

        struct {
           SignatureScheme algorithm;
           opaque signature<0..2^16-1>;
        } CertificateVerify;

-The algorithm field specifies the signature algorithm used (see section 4.2.3 of {{!TLS13}}
+The algorithm field specifies the signature algorithm used (see Section 4.2.3 of {{!TLS13}}
 for the definition of this field).
 The signature is a digital signature using that algorithm.
 The signature scheme MUST be a valid signature scheme for TLS 1.3.
 This excludes all RSASSA-PKCS1-v1_5 algorithms and ECDSA algorithms that are not supported in TLS 1.3.
 For servers,